Indian services growth loses more steam in April - PMI

-The HSBC Services Purchasing Managers' Index INPMI=ECI, compiled by Markit, fell to a three-month low of 52.4 in April from March's 53.0, but remained well the 50 level that separates growth from contraction.
+The HSBC Services Purchasing Managers' Index, compiled by Markit, fell to a three-month low of 52.4 in April from March's 53.0, but remained well the 50 level that separates growth from contraction.
 It has been above that level for a year.

 The index monitoring new business fell to a six-month low of 51.6 from March's 53.5, prompting some firms to cut jobs.
 Some respondents also reported tougher competition.